DrFair/fair-twitch/README.md

 |part|channel|When a channel is left|
 |state|channel, state|When a channel room state has changed|
 |change|channel|When any changes has been made to any room (join, left, state)|

+## Migrating from 1.x
+The module has gone under a complete rewrite from 1.x to 2.x to work with the new Twitch api and chat.
+It's recommended that you either keep 1.x or rebuild your app using the new docs from this readme.